Skip to main content

 Lindsey Oakley

-Performing a single audit can present unique challenges that are complex, infrequent and/or subject to significant auditor judgment.
-Do you have single audit questions that have not been answered or were you stumped during an earlier session?
+Performing a single audit can present unique challenges that are complex, infrequent, and/or subject to significant auditor judgment.
+Do you have single audit questions that have not been answered, or were you stumped during an earlier session?
 Come to this session to get your questions answered!
-This session will provide essential information as you plan your 2024 single audits and will address commonly asked questions received during the conference and by the GAQC, from members.
+This session will provide essential information as you plan your 2024 single audits and will answer commonly asked questions received during the conference, and addressed to the GAQC, from members.
 The session will also provide participants with a fast-paced lightning round discussion, including best practices, practical applications and lessons learned.

 Learning Objectives: